A complete guide to Edexcel A-Level Business

 Four themes

-Marketing and people (Theme 1), management and decision making (Theme 2), business decisions and strategy (Theme 3), global business (Theme 4).
+Marketing and people (Theme 1), managing business activities (Theme 2), business decisions and strategy (Theme 3), global business (Theme 4).

 Quantitative skills

-Around 10% of marks come from calculations – ratios, investment appraisal, break-even and decision trees all feature.
+A small but consistent share of marks involves calculations – ratios, investment appraisal, break-even and decision trees all feature.
+Check the current Pearson spec for the exact percentage.

 How Edexcel A-Level Business is assessed